 Defining a clear KPI will also help marketers in determining the effectiveness of their campaigns.
-Brand lift, foot traffic, online traffic, and social media impact are some of the key elements of measuring your OOH campaign.
+Brand lift, foot traffic, online traffic, and social media impact are some of the key elements of measuring your DOOH campaign.

 Brand lift drives a positive shift in customer awareness and perception of a brand.
 Marketers can easily measure their campaign’s effectiveness by setting brand lift as their KPI.

 Additionally, an increase in foot traffic – a physical visitation to a specified location or store also helps marketers in measuring the effectiveness of their campaigns.
 It can also be identified through location data by identifying and tracking the location of a device visitation upon exposure to a campaign.
 This will give insights to marketers to know whether their campaign successfully influences the audience’s action, e.g. a visit to the physical store.

 An increase in social traffic, unique hashtags, and location data from social media apps or mobile devices help marketers determine whether social interactions happened after audiences saw the OOH ads.

 A successful OOH campaign planning is always about integrating and engaging with consumers in both the physical world and virtual world.
 Mobile devices technology possesses a very powerful role in our everyday lives.
 People look at their phones more than twenty times a day.
 According to a Nielsen report, 66% of smartphone users took some kind of online action after seeing an OOH ad.
 The very instinct of searching is triggered in physical spaces, thus proving that OOH successfully drives people to their small digital screens.